 Democratising Forecasting

 This is an ongoing initiative that provides cutting-edge training in the area of forecasting (using R).
-We provide both online courses (under development) and in-person workshops in some of the world’s least developed countries and organisations with social missions.
+We provide both online courses and in-person workshops in some of the world’s least developed countries.
 The workshop is free of charge.

 Online courses